An optimal lower bound for the low density Fermi gas in three dimensions: Main results

-In the lemma below we collect useful properties of $\varphi$, which we will often use to estimate the error terms. \begin{lemma}[Bounds for $\varphi$] Let $V$ as in Assumption \ref{asu: potential V}.
+The following lemma collects several useful properties of $\varphi$, which we will be repeatedly used to estimate the error terms. \begin{lemma}[Bounds for $\varphi$] Let $V$ be as in Assumption \ref{asu: potential V}.
 Let $\varphi$ as in \eqref{eq: def phi}.
 Taking $L$ large enough, the following holds \begin{itemize} \item[(i)] For all $x\in \Lambda$, there exists $C>0$ such that